Individual Provider Report Cards Help Emergency Medicine Groups Thrive

 On a similar note, provider report cards impart new insight surrounding completion of the chart process.
 Since protracted charting can contribute to delayed claims and reduced cash flow, tracking chart lag time is a highly useful metric for EM groups.
 An effective report card will summarize by provider average length of chart lag time and help managers take appropriate steps to assist those with inordinate delays.

 While these areas represent some of the most significant individual metrics that can be tracked through individual Provider Report Cards, no two EM groups are the same.
 That’s why the best kinds of reports are those that are tailored to the specific needs of the group.
-Contact Change Healthcare to learn more about how individual reporting can boost your practice’s revenue and efficiency.
+Learn more about how individual reporting can boost your practice’s revenue and efficiency.